Skip to Content

 On This Page

-Three parallel debates have been underway for the past 4 years over the use of safety incentives:
+Three parallel debates have been underway for the past four years over the use of safety incentives.

-• Within the safety profession over the viability of incentives to have a substantial, long-term impact of reducing accidents in the workplace; and
+• Within the safety profession over the viability of incentives to have a substantial, long-term impact of reducing accidents in the workplace

 Proponents feel incentives are an essential tool for any organization, regardless of size or industry, in promoting safe work practices.
 Incentives build and maintain employee interest in working safely and act as a motivator for employees to work safer.
 However, opponents feel safety incentives are to be avoided like the plague.
 This minority viewpoint holds that incentives reward the wrong behavior, and over time become toxic to the effective functioning of a safety and health program.